Last updated on April 3rd, 2018 at 12:17 am

-Assuming you were Age 35 when you did you transfer.
-That translates into 33% more in 20 years due to the compounding effect.
+Assuming now that you are age 35.
+If you transfer now, this will translate into 33% more interest returns in 20 years due to the compounding effect.
 What that means is that, if you have transferred $20,000 into your SA, you would have earned $11,000 more or $43.8K.
 This effectively increases your retirement nest funds significantly!

 Why Wouldn’t People Transfer From CPF OA to SA?

 - Immediate needs to pay for mortgage loan for home stay

 - Opportunity cost to purchase investment property during property down cycle